+How did you secure your placement at Dickerson Park Zoo?
 I decided to do service-learning quite late in the semester so I spoke with a CASL staff to see if I could still do it.
 She said yes as long as the zoo was willing to accept me.
 I called the director and it all worked out.

+How has your service-learning experience been?
 It’s been a good learning experience as I get to observe animal behavior first-hand and pick up on all the little facts about the different animals.

+What have you learned from doing service-learning?
 I’ve learned a lot about the animals such as their needs and life expectancy, and how to communicate with them.
 It’s great to benefit from the knowledge the zookeepers have and I’ve realized there are no stupid questions when it comes to learning about animals.

+On average, how often do you work at the zoo?
 One to two times a week for a few hours each day.

+What kind of work do you do at the zoo?
 I prepare food for the animals and help to feed them, clean their stalls and enrich their environments to keep them active.

+What do you enjoy most about working at the zoo?
 Working here has definitely solidified my choice to pursue this major and career pathway.
 Before, I was pretty sure this is what I wanted to do, but I had concerns if I was overglamourizing the job or if I was cut out for it as I’m more of a “girly” girl.
 Through this experience, I know I love doing this type of work and I want to be around animals and care for them.

+How do you juggle your busy schedule as a student with doing service-learning?
 It’s tough as I’m pretty involved on campus, but I chose to make service-learning a priority this semester.
 I also have a support system that motivates me to stay busy and the zoo staff have been good about working with my schedule so I can get this done.